rolandjansky/athena/Trigger/TriggerCommon/TriggerMenuMT/python/HLTMenuConfig/Bjet/docs/bjet_configuration.md

        config=getInDetTrigConfig('jet')
        prmVtxKey = config.vertex
       ```
-      In addition to the RoI the vertex-collection
+      The vertex-collection is attached to the RoI
       ```python
         VertexReadHandleKey = prmVtxKey,
         PrmVtxLink = prmVtxKey.replace( "HLT_","" ),
       ```
-      and jet-collection is placed inside the view
-      ```python
-        PlaceJetInView = True
-      ```
-      The vertex-collection is read from outside of the event view.
+      It is read from outside of the event view.
 Hence, the option
       ```python
         ViewFallThrough = True
       ```
       is set.\
-      In contrast, for the jet-collection a deep-copy of it is placed inside the view (cf. [EventViewCreatorAlgorithm.cxx](https://gitlab.cern.ch/atlas/athena/-/blob/master/Trigger/TrigSteer/ViewAlgs/src/EventViewCreatorAlgorithm.cxx)), since it will be modified inside the view.\
+      In contrast, for the jet-collection a deep-copy of it is placed inside the view (cf. [EventViewCreatorAlgorithm.cxx](https://gitlab.cern.ch/atlas/athena/-/blob/master/Trigger/TrigSteer/ViewAlgs/src/EventViewCreatorAlgorithm.cxx)), since it will be modified inside the view.
+      ```python
+        PlaceJetInView = True
+      ```
       The name of the jet-collection inside the view is
       ```python
-        InputMakerAlg.InViewJets = recordable( f'HLT_{jc_key}bJets' )
+        InViewJets = recordable( f'HLT_{jc_key}bJets' )
       ```
       At this point all of our inputs are defined and accessible inside the view.
-Though important to remember is that all collections inside the view have to be defined in [TriggerEDMRun3.py](https://gitlab.cern.ch/atlas/athena/-/blob/BjetDoc/Trigger/TriggerCommon/TrigEDMConfig/python/TriggerEDMRun3.py) with the respective '*inViews*'-name, here '*BTagViews*' cf.
+Though important to remember is that all collections inside the view have to be defined in [TriggerEDMRun3.py](https://gitlab.cern.ch/atlas/athena/-/blob/BjetDoc/Trigger/TriggerCommon/TrigEDMConfig/python/TriggerEDMRun3.py) with the respective '*inViews*'-name, here
       ```python
         Views = f"BTagViews_{jc_name}"
       ```